SmartTokenLabs/attestation/use-cases/send-ether-by-identifier-attestation.md

 # Problem

-A user, Alice, wishes to send ethers to Bob who doesn't have an Ethereum address.
-Alice, however, knows an identifier of Bob that can be attested. e.g. Bob's email address or Bob's mobile phone number.
+A user, Alice, wishes to send ether to Bob who doesn’t have an Ethereum address.
+Alice, however, knows an identifier of Bob that can be attested. e.g. Bob’s email address or Bob’s mobile phone number.

-The knowledge to be attested, e.g. email, can't be learned from an observer with access to the Ethereum blockchian.
+The identifier to be attested, (email address or mobile number†), can’t be learned from an observer with access to the Ethereum blockchain.

+# Protocol

+We assume that both Alice and Bob knows Bob's identifier and has hashed it† to get a value 𝑖.

-## Protocol
+## Attestation

-1. Alice prepare by learning Bob's identifier 𝑥, picking a random salt 𝑠.
-Calculate ℎ(𝑥, 𝑠) as 𝑦, then ℎ(𝑦) as 𝑧.

-2. Alice signs a cheque (a message that depends on an attestation) that asks her smart contract to pay out if someone sends a transaction which contains:

-    - a 𝑦 where ℎ(𝑦) = 𝑧.

-    - a known attestor's signature that binds 𝑦 to the signer of the transaction
+1. Bob generates an Ethereum key (if he hasn't already) and a privacy key 𝑝.

+2. Bob creates the corresponding subject of attestation 𝑠 = 𝑖ᵖ.

+3. Bob signs a CSR (signing request) with his identifier 𝑖 two times, one with his Etheruem key and one with 𝑝.

+4. An attestor verifies that Bob owns the identifier, both signatures are valid, then issue an attestation that binds his Ethereum address with the subject 𝑠.

+### Cheque

+1. Alice wishes to send Bob some Ether and knows Bob’s identifier 𝑖.
+She creates a one-time-key 𝑝’, computes 𝑠’ = 𝑖ᵖ’.

+2. Alice writes a cheque for anyone to redeem a certain amount of Ether from her smart contract.
+The cheque requires an 𝑥 such that 𝑠’ = 𝑠ˣ for a valid attestation on subject 𝑠.

-3. Alice pass 𝑠, the cheque together to Bob.
+3. Alice sends 𝑝’ and the cheque to Bob.

-4. Bob gets 𝑦 by calculating ℎ(𝑥, 𝑠) and get an attestor's signature which binds 𝑦 and his public key.
-To convince the attestor, Bob has to providing 𝑥, 𝑠 and verify to the attestor that he owns 𝑥 identifier.

-5. Now Bob has everything to make the smart contract spit out the money.
-He signs a transaction and get the money.

-## Improvement

-However this protocol would require Bob to get a new attestation for each transfer to his mail address.

-When the protocol finishes, Bob would have obtained an attestation on his email address and Alice's salt (to his newly creted etherem address).
-Suppose another sender, Carol, asks for a different attestation, Bob could re-use the attestation provide that:

-1. Bob stores the salt 𝑠 from the first transfer to his mail.
-2. We can perform a group exponentiation over a large group in the smart contract.

-Assume Bob holds an assertion to the value 𝑦 such that 𝑦=ℎ(𝑥)ˢ for some 𝑠 over some sufficiently large multiplicative group.
-The smart contract accepts a transfer request to Bob for any reference value 𝑦′ if he can present an assertion on the value 𝑦 along with a value 𝑎 s.t. 𝑦ᵃ=𝑦′

-This means that the first time someone transfers money to Bob he will use 𝑎=1 and the smart contract will simply verify the assertion 𝑦¹=𝑦.
-However, next time someone transfers money to Bob they will send 𝑦’=ℎ(𝑥)ˢ′.

-Bob can compute the value 𝑎=𝑠⁻¹𝑠′, but only because he knows 𝑠 and 𝑠′.
-Other parties are not able to compute this value unless they can solve the discreet log problem.
+### Redeem the Cheque with the Attestation

+Bob computes a value 𝑥=𝑝⁻¹𝑝’ and, in a redeeming transaction, provides

+1. 𝑥
+2. the attestation (whose subject is 𝑠)

+The smart contract computes:

+1. The attestation is a valid attestation that binds 𝑠 to Bob (transaction sender)’s Ethereum address.
+2. That 𝑠ˣ = 𝑠’
+3. That the amount in the attestation is less than Alice’s balance.

+If all predicates are satisfied, emits the pay to Bob.

+### Footnote

+† It is very important that the identifier is the output of a cryptographic hash function.
+If not, then it is possible for a blockchain node to steal the money from Bob by picking a specific identifier and get an attestation to that.
+However, if the identifier is the output of a hash function he will have to find a preimage of a hash function to be able to carry out that attack.